Enhancing Subsurface Geological Model Resolution in Challenging Seismic Conditions by Using Model-Based Deterministic Inversion

 Abstract

 The limited resolution of 2D seismic data often limits the accuracy of subsurface interpretation.
-This study explores how deterministic inversion can enhance the elastic representation of low resolution intervals in Field X and contribute to more precise reservoir interpretation.
-By applying deterministic inversion, we aimed to improve the mapping of lithological variations throughout the interval.
-Petrophysical data show that the target zone contains porosity values of 11–22%, Gamma Ray readings of 10–120 API, and P-impedance values of 11022–15343, which were used for well–seismic tying and model calibration.
-The inversion generated an acoustic impedance model that closely aligns with the log trends, showing a coherence error of just 6.23% within the target interval.
-Domains with increased permeability and diminished GR readings are distinguished as faint impedance irregularities, whereas more consolidated phases are marked by heightened impedance.
-The ensuing impedance reaction encapsulates geologically significant mid range lithological fluctuations, although constraints imposed by seismic resolution persist in diminishing the precision of stratigraphic demarcations.
-In general, the findings demonstrate that when deterministic inversion is meticulously fine-tuned with petrophysical datasets, it can yield a consistent and measurable impedance framework, even in areas with constrained seismic fidelity, thereby facilitating more dependable reservoir analysis.
+This study explores how deterministic inversion enhances the elastic representation of low-resolution intervals in Field X and contributes to more precise reservoir interpretation.
+By applying deterministic inversion, this study aims to improve the mapping of lithological variations throughout the interval.
+Petrophysical data show that the target zone contains porosity values of 11–22%, Gamma Ray readings of 10–120 API, and P-impedance values of 11022–15343.
+These parameters support well–seismic tying and model calibration.
+The inversion generates an acoustic impedance model that closely aligns with the log trends and shows a coherence error of only 6.23% within the target interval.
+Domains with increased permeability and reduced GR readings appear as subtle impedance irregularities, whereas more consolidated phases show higher impedance.
+The resulting impedance response captures geologically meaningful mid-range lithological variations, although limitations in seismic resolution still reduce the precision of stratigraphic delineation.
+Overall, the findings demonstrate that careful calibration with petrophysical datasets provides a consistent and quantifiable impedance framework, even in areas with limited seismic fidelity, thereby supporting more reliable reservoir interpretation.

 References